rwxrob/zet/20210812154738/README.md

 content easier to create, grok, and index:

 * Only one heading allowed (level-1 title, first line)
-* Title heading must be 50 columns or less (same as Git)
+* Title text must be 50 columns or less (same as Git)
 * Wrap *everything* but references block to 72 columns
 * No images allowed whatsoever (100% accessible, only text)
 * Substantial code, raw, and images should be in separate files